AlbertV1810/assignment-2--principles-of-databases--cs-365--fall-2025/README.md

 ## ❖・Introduction・❖

-Create a database of passwords associated with web sites.
+Create a database of passwords associated with web sites/apps.
 Your database should consist of the following information:

 * Website name and URL
 * User’s first name, last name, username, and email address